Skip to content

 ...

-This "user" (admin) and "secret" (my-AMI-password) would need to be specified in the configuration file for any applications that use AMI to interact with Asterisk.
+This user (admin) and secret (my-AMI-password) would need to be specified in the configuration file for any applications (such as Allmon3) that use the AMI to interact with Asterisk.

 Web Applications (e.g. Allmon3)

-Please refer to the web application manual for information on how to manage who is allowed access to the web pages.
+Please refer to the web application's instructions for information on how to manage who is allowed access to the web pages.

 Also, as mentioned above, many of these applications use AMI to interact with your Asterisk and your nodes.
-The web application manual should have information on where to specify the AMI credentials.
+The web application instructions should have information on where to specify the AMI credentials.